Long‑Term Safety and Efficacy of SPY001-001, SPY002 and SPY003 in Adults with Ulcerative Colitis

 Who Can Join the Study?

-• Have finished Part A of the earlier study and the doctor (called the investigator) believes you are receiving clinical benefit – meaning the treatment is helping your disease.
+• Have completed Part A of the earlier study and be judged by the investigator to be receiving clinical benefit (meaning the treatment appears to be helping you).

-• Have finished Part B of the earlier study.
+• Have completed Part B of the earlier study.

 Who Cannot Join the Study?

-• If you have an active infection that requires oral or intravenous antimicrobial (antibiotic) treatment on the first day of the study, you cannot join.
+• You have an ongoing infection that requires you to take oral or intravenous (through a vein) antimicrobial therapy on the first day of the study.

 Where you can join this trial?